ekam-g/CacheStore/README.md

 For local functions is returns a Result<(), String> and the errors are the same just make sure to handle the error by matching the string.

+## Older Versions?

+There was a name change and old versions are stored here https://crates.io/crates/rust_store

 ## Still have questions?

 Dm me in discord at Carghai88#1468